Aidunlin/MeanScout/README.md

 - A `toggle ` metric will have a toggleable button.
 Value is a boolean.
 - A `number` metric will have an incremental and decremental button.
 Including a `max` value will change the maximum value for the metric in question (default 100).
 Value is a number.
 - A `select` metric will have a dropdown selector.
 There must be an array of string `values` to create options for the selector.
 Value is a string (selected option).
 - A `text` metric will have a text input.
 Including a string `tip` value will change the placeholder (within the input element).
-Including a string `length` set to `long` will produce a full-width input on desktop.
+Including `length` set to `long` will produce a full-width input.
 Value is a string.
 - A `rating` metric will have a star rating bar.
 Value is a number (0-5).
-You can reset the rating bar (to 0) by tapping the first star twice.
+You can reset the rating bar to 0 by tapping the first star twice.

 When saving/downloading, every metric's value will be concatenated together in the same order the metrics were created (with team/match/absent concatenated before).